 his wife at St Barnabas’s Church in Jericho.

 In 1871 Combe sold Wolvercote paper mill to the Delegates for the price he had paid for it in 1855, plus compound interest at three per cent.
 Ten days later, he was dead:

 † Thomas Combe died of angina at his residence at the University Press, Walton Street at the age of 77 on 29 October, 1872.
-The Home Secretary rejected a request supported by the Prime Minister, William Gladstone, that Combe should (exceptionally) be interred inside St Barnabas’s Church, and so he was buried in St Sepulchre’s Cemetery on 6 November (burial recorded in the parish register of St Paul’s Church), preceded by a service in St Barnabas’s Church.
+The Home Secretary rejected a request supported by the Prime Minister, William Gladstone, that Combe should (exceptionally) be interred inside St Barnabas’s Church, and so after a service in that church he was buried in St Sepulchre’s Cemetery on 6 November (burial recorded in the parish register of St Paul’s Church),

 The following description of his funeral appeared in Jackson’s Oxford Journal on 9 November 1872: